skarokin/grammaCy/README.md

 ### primary goals
 - hybrid grammar checking model will be deployed on cloud and available to use via web interface
 - etl pipeline for analytics on grammar mistakes
+- (if deemed possible) make a dataset that includes ungrammatical sentences; this would DRASTICALLY improve grammar checking performance and also allow us to use only the dependency parser without any extra hacks